eramey16/habitex/README.md

 ### Planetary Density Estimation

 - If both mass and radius are known, density is calculated
-- Rocky planets may be flagged based on radius or density thresholds
+- Rocky planets, water worlds, and gas planets are identified based on density thresholds

 ### Custom Filtering